 INGREDIENTS - 6 servings

-1 can baby corn, can be replaced with regular corn
+1 can baby corn or use regular corn

 Poach the chicken leg quarters in a pot with water(until chicken in completely submerged), salt, pepper, oregano, 1 carrot, and 1 onion until cooked.

 Once chicken is cooked, drain the poaching liquid of vegetables and put it back into the pot to boil.
 Discard of the skin of the chicken and pull the meat off the bones and set aside to cool.